esper-io/dev-docs/docs/home/console.md

 <img src="./assets/NewConsole/GPlayUpgrade.png" alt="alt text" style="max-width:200px;"/>

 Oftentimes the device will complete provisioning without any permissions needing to be granted on the device.
-Occasionally you will need to resolve the permission for Esper to modify System settings, and/or Esper to draw over other apps.
+Occasionally, you will need to resolve permissions for Esper to modify System settings, and/or Esper to draw over other apps.
 Please grant these permissions if prompted.

 The Esper agent to install any Esper Enterprise apps to finish up the provisioning process.

 <img src="./assets/NewConsole/DeviceInstalling.png" alt="alt text" style="max-width:200px;"/>

-After this step, your provisioning will be finished and you’ll see your device set up according to your provisioning template.
+After this step, provisioning will be finished and you’ll see your device set up according to your provisioning template.
 In this example we’ve provisioned in multi application mode with 3 Enterprise apps installed from the Esper Cloud and managed Google Play enabled.

 <img src="./assets/NewConsole/DeviceScreen.png" alt="alt text" style="max-width:200px;"/>